oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================

 -- Function to get the role of the currently authenticated user.
--- This function is safe because it's called by policies on other tables, not on user_roles itself.
 CREATE OR REPLACE FUNCTION public.get_my_role() RETURNS text
 LANGUAGE sql